 650-493-5000 ex 22048

 Stipend rates for Fiscal Year 2018 Year 1 Fellows are listed below for each site:

 The BD-Step Advisory Council serves as the governing body for BD-STEP.
 The Advisory Council convenes to review and approve VA site applications and to match trainees with approved sites.
-The Advisory Council develops recommendations for continuous program improvement, and evaluates options for program continuation after the pilot year.
+The Advisory Council develops recommendations for continuous program improvement, and provides strategic guidance to the goals of the program.

 Members of the BD-STEP Advisory Council include:

 For information or questions related to the application process, please contact Kimberly Uhl at Kimberly.Uhl@va.gov or (562) 826-5996.
 For information or questions related to this training program, please contact Connie Lee at Connie.Lee@va.gov or (202) 461-4156.